Boundary fluctuation dynamics of a phase-separated domain in planar geometry

-However, another issue arises when one is also interested in the dynamics of the systems under study, because time-scales of the real system and of the numerical model must be precisely related.
+In the examples of applications given above, dynamical issues are generally at stake.
+An issue arises when one is interested in simulating the dynamics of the systems under study, because time-scales of the real system and of the numerical model must be precisely related.
 This is at the core of Kinetic Monte Carlo approaches relying on Monte Carlo local moves endowed with realistic dynamics~\cite{Newman}.
 Here we address this issue by calculating analytically the relaxation times of the fluctuation modes of a thermally activated boundary between phases, in different geometries of interest.
-We use the exact analogy between lattice gazes and conserved-order magnetic systems and we follow the presentation of Bray~\cite{Bray94} (here in 2D).
+We use the exact analogy between lattice gases and conserved-order magnetic systems and we follow the presentation of Bray~\cite{Bray94} (here in 2D).
 Our main contribution is to carefully take into account the renormalization of the different quantities entering the relaxation times close to $T_c$.
 In particular, the spontaneous magnetization and the magnetic susceptibility have non-trivial behaviors, described by universal critical exponents.
 However, thanks to the hyperscaling relation between these different critical exponents, we end with a remarkably simple expression of the relaxation times.
 At the end of the calculation, we use numerical simulations on the very simple Ising model to estimate the numerical prefactors, which are not universal and cannot be derived from renormalization group considerations.
 This answers the initial question, by relating explicitly the dynamics of the Ising model at the scale of local moves to the one of the interface fluctuation modes at large scales.
 The latter can in principle be measured either on experimental systems~\cite{esposito} or on Molecular Dynamics (MD) simulations~\cite{Marrink19}.
+Then one has access through our results to the real time-scale associated with local moves, to be implemented in the numerical mesoscopic models of interest.